TanguyUrvoy/pmlib/README.md

 ## Install guide
 This library is based on the the Parma Polyhedra Library for the "Cell decomposition":
 * http://bugseng.com/products/ppl/
-See R. Bagnara et al..
+* Reference: R. Bagnara et al..
 "The Parma Polyhedra Library: Toward a complete set of numerical abstractions for the analysis and verification of hardware and software systems."
 Science of Computer Programming, 72(1-2):3-21, 2008

 You must intall this library and its python wrapper to use pmlib:
 * https://pypi.python.org/pypi/pplpy/0.6